NVIDIA/aistore/cli/resources/dsort.md

 ### status

-`ais dsort status <id>`
+`ais dsort status ID`

-Retrieves status of the dSort with provided `id` which is returned upon creation.
+Retrieves status of the dSort with provided `ID` which is returned upon creation.

 | Flag | Type | Description | Default |
 | --- | --- | --- | --- |